danielemoraschi/maplace.js/README.md

 # Locate.js
-A Google Maps Helper.
+Google maps made easy.
-Helps you to embed Google Maps into your website, quickly create markers and menu of locations for the map.
+Locate.js helps you to add Google Maps into your website, quickly create markers and menu of locations for the map.

 ## Demo